Skip to main content

 This award is open to anyone working in a manufacturing and/ or engineering supply chain. or to 3PLs and 4PLs working in partnership with such companies.
 It will look to recognise techniques, projects or processes; and where supply chains have benefitted the creation and supply of industrial equipment.

-The Maersk Public Sector Supply Chain Excellence Award
+The Public Sector Supply Chain Excellence Award

 This award is open to anyone working in public sector supply chains, be it procurement, sourcing, distribution and 3PLs or 4PLs working in partnership with such businesses.
 It will recognise techniques, projects or processes and where supply chains have improved public services.
 It will look to recognise techniques, projects or processes; and where supply chains have improved business outcome.

-The Retail Supply Chain Excellence Award
+The Logistics Reply Retail Supply Chain Excellence Award

 This award is open to anyone working in a retail supply chain, from fashion to consumer goods to e-commerce, be it procurement, sourcing, distribution and 3PLs and 4PLs working in partnership with such organisations.
 It will look to recognise techniques, projects or processes and achievements in an omnichannel environment.